Branis333/Deep-Q-Learning/README.md

 ## Overview

 This project implements a Deep Q-Network (DQN) agent trained to play the Atari Pong-v5 environment using Stable Baselines3 and Gymnasium.
-The assignment requires training and comparing multiple DQN configurations with different hyperparameters and policy architectures (CNNPolicy vs MLPPolicy).
+This requires training and comparing multiple DQN configurations with different hyperparameters and policy architectures (CNNPolicy vs MLPPolicy).

 **Key Deliverables:**
 - `train.py`: Training script that runs DQN experiments and saves trained models
 - `play.py`: Inference script that loads trained models and demonstrates agent gameplay
-- `notebooks/`: Jupyter notebooks for experimentation and hyperparameter tuning
-- Comprehensive hyperparameter documentation and performance analysis

 ---